Crate objectstore_service

 The service orchestrates mature, battle-tested backends and keeps its own footprint minimal.

 Each storage operation runs to completion even if the caller is cancelled (e.g., due to a client disconnect).
 This ensures that multi-step operations such as writing redirect tombstones are never left partially applied.
+Post-commit cleanup of unreferenced long-term blobs runs in background tasks so it does not block the caller.
 Operations are also panic-isolated — a failure in one request does not bring down the service.

 §Two-Tier Backend System

-Every StorageService is initialized with two backends: a high-volume backend and a long-term backend.
-This split exists because no single storage system optimally handles both small, frequently-accessed objects and large, infrequently-accessed ones:
+TieredStorage is the Backend implementation that provides the two-tier system.
+It is the typical backend passed to StorageService::new, though any Backend implementation can be used.
+The two-tier split exists because no single storage system optimally handles both small, frequently-accessed objects and large, infrequently-accessed ones:

 • High-volume backend (typically BigTable): optimized for low-latency reads and writes of small objects.
-Most objects in practice are small (metadata blobs, debug symbols, etc.), so this path handles the majority of traffic.
+Objects in practice are small (metadata blobs, event attachments, etc.), so this path handles the majority of traffic by volume.

-• Long-term backend (typically GCS): optimized for large objects where per-byte storage cost matters more than access latency.
+• Long-term backend (typically GCS): optimized for large objects and long retention periods where per-byte storage cost matters more than access latency.

 The threshold is 1 MiB.
-Objects at or below this size go to the high-volume backend; objects exceeding it go to the long-term backend.
+TieredStorage routes objects at or below this size to the high-volume backend; objects exceeding it go to the long-term backend.

 §Metadata and Payload

 Every object consists of structured metadata and a binary payload.
-Metadata contains a set of built-in keys with special semantics (such as expiration policies and redirect tombstone markers) as well as arbitrary user-defined key-value pairs.
+Metadata contains a set of built-in keys with special semantics (such as expiration policies) as well as arbitrary user-defined key-value pairs.
 Metadata is always stored alongside the payload in the same backend — never in a separate data store.
 This ensures that inspecting a backend directly is sufficient to resolve an object together with its metadata, without joining across stores.

 Metadata is small and always fully loaded into memory, while the payload streams.
 Backends can serve metadata independently of the payload (e.g. BigTable uses separate column families; GCS stores metadata as object headers), which enables efficient metadata-only reads.